Quarter (United States coin): Washington quarter

 The original version of the Washington quarter issued from 1932 to 1998 was designed by sculptor John Flanagan.
 The obverse depicted George Washington facing left, with "Liberty" above the head, the date below, and "In God We Trust" in the left field.
-The reverse depicted an eagle with wings outspread perches on a bundle of arrows framed below by two olive branches.
+The reverse depicted an eagle with wings outspread perched on a bundle of arrows framed below by two olive branches.

 It was minted in 0.2204 oz.
 (6.25 g) of 90% fine silver until 1964, when rising silver prices forced the change into the present-day cupronickel-clad-copper composition, which was also called the "Johnson Sandwich" after then-president Lyndon B. Johnson.

 As of 2011, it cost 11.14 cents to produce each coin.